 - Pet grooming items

 Since it may not be practical to keep every item (like medications) in the bag at all times, you can keep a list in the bag of items that you will need to gather quickly before departing.
-You’ll also want to note other items to take with you in addition to your go bag, such as a dog crate or pet carrier.
+You’ll also want to note other items to take with you in addition to your go bag, such as a dog crate or pet carrier, or hip and joint supplements if you have an older dog.

 A “go” bag helps ensure that at least you will have the very basics available in an emergency.
 It also serves as a reminder of how important identification and medical records can be in an emergency.